vanheaven-ui/re-former/README.md

 - Visit [Ruby Installations](https://www.ruby-lang.org/en/documentation/installation/) to install ruby version  2.7.0
 - Visit [Rails installations guide](https://guides.rubyonrails.org/v5.0/getting_started.html) to install rails version 5.2.3

+### 💥 Form <a name = "run"></a>
+With the installations complete, the form is ready to display in the browser

+- Run ``rails s`` or ``rails server`` to start the server that will load the form in the default browser.
+- Type ``http://localhost:3000/users`` in a new tab in the browser.
+- Try to create a user without entering any fields.
+Well, the form will scream at you.
+- Try to create a user with all fields entered and the form is your friend.
+- Try to edit an existing user by changing the url in the browser to ``http://localhost:3000/users/1/edit``.

 ## ✒️  Authors <a name = "author"></a>